Readit News logoReadit News

 yukinon commented on Ask HN: Is anybody building an alternative transformer? · Posted by u/taiboku256

-cshimmin · 7 months ago
+cshimmin · a year ago

 Yeah, it's literally the most important practical development in AI/ML of the decade.
 This is like reading an article (or headline, more like) on HN and saying "please define git".